Do you want a Tasmanian driving licence?

 - Your early higher order driving skills (decision making, scanning and hazard perception)

-This means you can safely start driving practice with a volunteer in the MRC Tas Learner Driver Mentor Program (LDMP) vehicle.
+Good feedback means that you can safely start driving practice with a volunteer in the MRC Tas Learner Driver Mentor Program (LDMP) vehicle.

 Practice with a volunteer